spieIbug/angelyzer/README.md

-`npm install -g` will provide angelyzer command globaly

-`npm install` or ``yarn install` to install dependencies

-`node ./dist/index.js scan .PATH_TO_ANGULAR_PROJECT` or

-`ts-node ./src/index.ts scan .PATH_TO_ANGULAR_PROJECT` or
+#Description

+Angelyzer is a CLI that allows you to scan your angular app, and detect potentional problems.

+#How to use it ?

-`angelyzer scan .PATH_TO_ANGULAR_PROJECT`
+`angelyzer scan .PATH_TO_ANGULAR_PROJECT/src/app`

-This will generate nodes.json & report.json, you can visualize the graph by opening index.html located in report folder
+This will generate a report folder, you can visualize the scan result by opening index.html located in report folder